Fjallraven Kaipak 28 Backpack Review

 Rain Cover Pocket

 With my height of 1.76 meters, the Fjallraven Kaipak 38 can be ideally adjusted to my back.
 The carrying system feels very good and does not pinch or pinch anywhere.
-The stable hip belts are also not in the way and the backpack always sits where it should.
+The stable hip belts are also not in the way, and the backpack always sits where it should.

-In my opinion, the ventilation also works reliably.
+In my opinion, the ventilation works reliably.
 Although I am someone who always sweats slightly on my back.
 It doesn’t matter which backpack or carrying system it is.
 That’s probably not going to happen entirely.

 Personally, it doesn’t bother me in any way.
 Since I was out and about with the Kaipak 38 last fall, the temperatures were always in the double-digit plus range.
 If you then take a break and put the backpack down, I put on an insulating jacket while I do it so that my back doesn’t get completely cold.